lex3a/MSRP/README.md

-# MSRP
-Moon Stories Reversal Project
+Moon Stories Reversal Project or MSRP for short is a project to decompile and reverse engineer multiplayer Lua scripts from two popular games.